-Paper Packaging Supports Healthy Forests Paper packaging utilises an exceptional amount of recycled material, but fibres cannot be recycled indefinitely, so a steady stream of fresh fibres from sustainably managed forests will always be needed.
+Paper packaging utilises an exceptional amount of recycled material, but fibres cannot be recycled indefinitely, so a steady stream of fresh fibres from sustainably managed forests will always be needed.
 Responsible harvesting of wood ensures long-term forest growth.

-Forests are one of the world's most valuable resources and home to more than half the world's land-based animal and plant species.22
+Forests are one of the world's most valuable resources and home to more than half the world's land-based animal and plant species.
+12

 Over the past four decades they have moderated global warming by absorbing around a quarter of the carbon dioxide emitted by human activities.
-Carbon sequestration in forests reduces the rate at which carbon accumulates in the atmosphere and so reduces the rate at which climate change occurs.23
+Carbon sequestration in forests reduces the rate at which carbon accumulates in the atmosphere and so reduces the rate at which climate change occurs.13

 Forests cover 31% of the world's total land area and contain most of the world's terrestrial biodiversity.
-Forests provide habitats for 80% of amphibian species, 75% of bird species and 68% of mammal species.24
+Forests provide habitats for 80% of amphibian species, 75% of bird species and 68% of mammal species.14

-Forests provide more than 86 million green jobs globally and support the livelihoods of many more people.
-They are vital for the conservation of biodiversity, energy supply, and soil and water protection.25
+Around 33 million people (1% of global employment), are estimated to work directly in the formal and informal forest sector.
+They are vital for the conservation of biodiversity, energy supply, and soil and water protection.14

 Deforestation and forest degradation continue to take place at alarming rates.
-Since 1990, it is estimated that some 420 million hectares of forest have been lost through conversion to other land uses.26 Agriculture (primarily cattle ranching and the cultivation of soya beans and oil palm) accounts for 73% of tropical deforestation.27
+Between 1990 and 2020, it is estimated that some 420 million hectares of forest have been lost through conversion to other land uses.14

+Agriculture (primarily cattle ranching and the cultivation of soya beans and oil palm) accounts for 73% of tropical deforestation.15